arnaudroger/blog/_posts/2016-09-05-consumer-in-place-of-returning-list.md

 Unfortunately JPA does not seem to support ScrollablResults but Hibernate does so if you use that implementation you can change your code to fetch only a few items at a time.

-If you use spring jdbc then just use the RowCallBackHandler map the object and callback the consumer.
+If you use spring jdbc then just use the RowCallBackHandler, map the object and callback the consumer.

 {% highlight java %}
 template.query(sql, rs -> consumer.apply(rowMapper.map(rs)));